soedinglab/transannot/README.md

     transannot downloaddb <selection> <outDB> <tmp> [options]

 Hence transannot runs 3 searches in `annotate` module, this step should be repeated 3 times.
+For the annotation module `Pfam-A.full`, `eggNOG` (profile datbases) and `UniProtKB/SwissProt` (sequence database) are standard, so please download them using this module, for more information also check [MMseqs2 user guide](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases).

 ### Annotate workflow

 In the `annotate` module representative sequences will be extracted and used as search input to remove redundancy.
-3 searches (one sequence-sequence and two seqeuce-profile) will be executed.
-It is possible to use any available MMseqs2 [databases](https://github.com/soedinglab/MMseqs2/wiki#downloading-databases), but we highly recommend to use `Pfam-A.full`, `eggNOG` (profile databases) and `UniProtKB/SwissProt` (sequence database).
+3 searches (one sequence-sequence and two seqeuce-profile) will be performed.

 To run annotate module of transannot execute the following command:

-    transannot annotate <assembledQueryDB> <1st profileTargetDB> <2nd profileTargetDB> <sequenceTargetDB> <outDB> <tmp> [options]
+    transannot annotate <assembledQueryDB> <path to Pfam profileTargetDB> <path to eggNOG profileTargetDB> <path to SwissProt sequenceTargetDB> <outDB> <tmp> [options]

 #### Important options of the annotate module